Give by Example

 This response comes at a critical time.
 Since the onset of COVID-19, hunger in Hawaii has increased by more than 60 percent.
 This includes a growing number of high-risk, homebound kūpuna and 1 out of every 4 keiki.

 Give by example.Adapt by example.

-If you and your family are adequately stocked and would like to get involved on Food Drive Day.
+If you and your family are adequately stocked and would still like to give beyond Food Drive Day.
 Here's how: